 I personally found this level intensely uncomfortable however it’s actually a key point in the plot as the terrorist know you’re undercover and at the end of the level shoot you dead, leaving America to be held responsible for the act and Russia subsequently declare war on them.
 There is definitely an element of the choice being more a case of being reactionary to a media backlash but it doesn’t change the fact that there is the option to play the level, and if slaughtering hordes of unarmed people are something you’re not comfortable with then at least it’s optional.

 There are games the take the concept of choice and turn it on its head in service of the story, case in point being Bioshock.
-Bioshock gives you the impression that you’re free to do what you want for a large portion of the game however you get to a point in the story where it’s revealed you’re actually being controlled by a guy you had thought was helping you up to this point, who is revealed to actually be the main villain of the game.
-He uses a trigger phrase (Would you kindly) and orders you to beat the head of Rapture to death.
+Bioshock gives you the impression that you’re free to do what you want for a large portion of the game however you get to a point in the story where it’s revealed you’re actually being controlled.
+Someone you thought was helping you, up to this point, is revealed to actually be the main villain of the game.
+He uses a trigger phrase (Would you kindly…) and orders you to beat the head of Rapture to death.
 It’s shocking for its violence but also hugely so for the implications it gives to your actions over the course of the game up to this point as you realise you actually had no choices, it’s a remarkable sequence and the highlight of an exceptional game.

-So overall choices can be a good thing in games, if done correctly and intelligently, as it gives the player the opportunity to personalise their experience, and it also makes for interesting discussions on the basis that people have experienced different things which may then inspire you to play a game differently next time around or be like me and stick fairly rigidly to the fact that you make certain choices in certain situations regardless.
+So overall choices can be a good thing if done correctly and intelligently, it gives the player the opportunity to personalise their experience.
+It also makes for interesting discussions on the basis that people have experienced different things which may then inspire you to play a game differently next time around.
+Alternatively be me and stick fairly rigidly to the fact that you make certain choices in certain situations regardless.